Vikash Kumar

 Ivey Business School · Western University

-Before the PhD, I spent seven years at the Steel Authority of India Ltd. (SAIL), managing $2.5M EPC projects and leading digital transformation initiatives.
-I hold an MBA from IE Business School (top 10%, Beta Gamma Sigma) and a B.Tech from IIT (BHU) Varanasi.
+Before the PhD, he spent seven years at the Steel Authority of India Ltd. (SAIL), managing $2.5M EPC projects and leading digital transformation initiatives.
+He holds an MBA from IE Business School (top 10%, Beta Gamma Sigma) and a B.Tech from IIT (BHU) Varanasi.

 News